Joy, beauty and Community

 Inlaid Afghan Jewelry:

-Kyleigh teamed up with artisans in Afghanistan to create a jewelry line inspired by the ubiquitous and charmed "evil eye" she saw painted on the 'jingle trucks' throughout Afghanistan.
+Kyleigh collaborates with artisans in Afghanistan to create jewelry inspired by the ubiquitous and charmed "evil eye" she saw painted on the 'jingle trucks' throughout Afghanistan.
 The stones are inlaid lapis and quarts with 24K gold plating.
 They are sold at Opening Ceremony and here.

 Kyleigh teamed up with Jee Kim to transform her art into a hand woven wool carpet produced with women in Afghanistan.
 This carpet was woven with wool from Afghan sheep, the dyes are naturally derived from rocks and plants in the area and the work was completed by women within their homes, offering a source of income for often widowed families.
 The carpet sold to the Chair of the Princess Grace Foundation in 2015.